- Home

 - A lot of food is set out and mostly unguarded, giving new pets who have not learned the house rules a much greater opportunity to get sick from eating chocolate or other dangerous foods.

-As the book Pets and the Planet puts it, “Baby ducks, rabbits, puppies, kittens, snakes — gifts of pets are a mistake.
-Give a gift of a book about a pet, or a ticket to a zoo, or a contribution to your local humane society instead.”
+puts it, "Baby ducks, rabbits, puppies, kittens, snakes — gifts of pets are a mistake.
+Give a gift of a book about a pet, or a ticket to a zoo, or a contribution to your local humane society instead."

-Here’s my suggestion: Offer to pay the adoption fees if your friend or loved one wants to rescue an animal.
-This means you’ll adopt the pet together — one who is just right in every way.
+Here's my suggestion: Offer to pay the adoption feesif your friend or loved one wants to rescue an animal.
+This means you'll adopt the pet together -- one who is just right in every way.